Fereydoun Djam

-Fereydoun Djam (فريدون جم; 1914 – 24 May 2008) was a senior Iranian Imperial Army official, and the son of former Iranian prime minister Mahmoud Djam.
+Fereydoun Djam (فريدون جم; 29 April 1915 – 24 May 2008) was a senior Iranian Imperial Army official, and the son of former Iranian prime minister Mahmoud Djam.

+Early life and education

+Fereydoun Djam was born on 29 April 1915 in Tabriz, Iran.
+His father Mahmoud Djam was prime minister of Iran from 1935 to 1939.

+Jam completed his primary and secondary education in Tehran and Paris.
+Against his father's wishes, he enrolled at the Saint-Cyr Military Academy in France.
+According to his own account, he had dreamed of a military career since the age of eight.
+After entering Saint-Cyr, he had little desire to return to Iran and hoped instead to serve in the French Army.

 Career

+Reza Shah, however, considered him a suitable husband for one of his daughters and instructed Prime Minister Mahmoud Jam to summon his son back to Tehran.
+Reluctantly complying with the order, Fereydoun completed his education at the Iranian Officers' Academy, graduating in 1937 as a Second Lieutenant.
+One year later, he married Princess Shams Pahlavi, the elder sister of Mohammad Reza Pahlavi.

+Jam accompanied Reza Shah and members of the Pahlavi family during the former monarch's exile on Mauritius and later in Johannesburg, where he maintained a close personal relationship with him.
+Following Reza Shah's death in Johannesburg in 1944, Jam returned to Iran, ended what was widely regarded as a marriage of convenience to Princess Shams, and devoted himself entirely to his military career.

+After graduating from the Staff College of Camberley, he was promoted to Brigadier General and appointed Commandant of the Officers' Academy.
+He reorganized the academy along Western lines, transforming it into a modern and advanced military educational institution.

+Following his tenure at the Officers' Academy, Jam advanced through a succession of command appointments.
+As a Lieutenant General, he became Deputy Chief of the Joint Staff.

-Djam served as head of the Iranian Imperial Army Corps from 1969 to 1971.
-He was commissioned into the Cavalry in 1934 and had trained in the Prussian Staff College for the Wehrmacht in 1936-37 and served for a while as a mercenary officer in the Royalist force of Spain in 1938.
+Djam served as Chief of the Joint Staff of the Iranian Imperial Army from 1969 to 1971.
 He left the army because of professional conflicts with Mohammad Reza Pahlavi and retired in 1973.
 After resignation from the army he became Iranian ambassador to Spain for a few years up to 1978.
 Then he moved to London.

-To the last government led by Shahpour Bakhtiar before revolution he was proposed to be defense minister, but according to his interview later on due to lack of authority he did not accept the position.
+To the last government led by Shapour Bakhtiar before revolution he was proposed to be defense minister, but according to his interview later on due to lack of authority he did not accept the position.
 He believed that the declaration of impartiality by army core at the last day of revolution was a betrayal.
 Following the revolution he did not come back to the country but during the Iran–Iraq War he was supporting the Iranian army.

 Personal life

-Fereydoun Djam born on 1914 in Tabriz, Iran.
-His father Mahmoud Djam was prime minister of Iran from 1935 to 1939.
-He attended in military schools in Tehran and Saint-Cyr.
-Later he graduated from military academy in UK.
 In an arranged marriage Fereydoun married to Princess Shams in 1937.
 They divorced after the death of Reza Shah in 1944.